WhyNotHugo/python-barcode/README.rst

 - Setuptools/distribute for installation.
 - Python 3.5 or above
 - Program to open SVG objects (your browser should do it)
-- Optional: PIL to render barcodes as images (PNG, JPG, ...)
+- Optional: Pillow to render barcodes as images (PNG, JPG, ...)

 Installation